Angadeon/Ziti-Bot/README.md

 https://github.com/Rapptz/discord.py

-v1.0 - current
+v1.02 - current

-getid:  Search for an item by (partial/full)name.
-Returns ID #'s

 help:   Shows this message

-item:   Use the Item ID to get a description of that item.

-recipe: Use the Recipe ID to get the requirements for crafting.
+item:    Search for an item by (partial)name.

+recipe: Displays the ingredients and amounts needed for crafting an item.

+(Found the appropriate search parameters and removed the ID# workaround.)

 v1.1 - pending